Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Discussion and future work

 \section{Discussion and future work}

+Based on the formulated RQs and their evaluation in Section \ref{sec:eval}, we provide the following remarks: \begin{itemize} \item We used Pyre~\cite{pyre}, a static type inference tool, to augment our dataset with more type annotations.
+However, this can be considered as a \emph{weakly} supervision learning problem~\cite{zhou2018brief}, meaning that inferred types by the static tool might be noisy or imprecise despite the pre-processing steps.
+To eliminate this threat, we employed a static type checker, mypy, to remove source files with type errors from our dataset.
+Future work can devise a guided-search analysis to fix type errors in source files, which may improve the fix rate.

+\item It would be ideal for ML-based models to give a correct prediction in its first few suggestions, preferably Top-1, as developers tend to use the first suggestion by a tool~\cite{parnin2011automated}.
+Therefore, different from previous work on ML-based type prediction~\cite{pradel2019typewriter, allamanis2020typilus}, we use the MRR metric in our evaluation.
+We believe that the MRR metric better demonstrates the potential and usefulness of ML models to be used by developers in practice.
+Overall, considering the MRR metric, \name significantly outperforms the state-the-art ML-based type prediction models, namely, Typilus and TypeWriter.

-Based on the formulated \RQ{1}-\RQ{5} and their evaluation in section \ref{sec:eval}, we give the following concluding remarks: \begin{itemize} \item The superiority of Type4Py over TypeWriter could be attributed to the fact that Type4Py maps to-be-typed arguments and functions' return into a high-dimensional space (i.e. type clusters).
-This not only enables a much larger type vocabulary but also significantly improves the prediction of rare types.
+\item Considering the overall type prediction performance (\RQ{1}), both \name and Typilus generally perform better than TypeWriter.
+This could be attributed to the fact that the two models map types into a high-dimensional space (i.e. type clusters).
+Hence this not only enables a much larger type vocabulary but also significantly improves their overall performance, especially the prediction of rare types.

-\item According to the results of ablation analysis (\RQ{3}), the three considered type hints, identifiers, code context, and visible type hints are all effective and positively contribute to the performance of Type4Py.
-Different from the work of Pradel et al. \cite{pradel2019typewriter}, for this work we opted for more precise extraction of available types, including dealing with type aliasing.
-The results show that our richer type hints significantly contribute to the model performance, both for Type4Py \emph{and} TypeWriter.
-Moreover, this result does not come at the expense of generalizability; our visible type analysis is not more sophisticated than what an IDE like PyCharm or VSCode do to determine available types for, e.g., autocompletion purposes.

-\item As indicated in the qualitative evaluation (\RQ{5}), the HNN-based model of Type4Py has a better discriminative ability than the GNN-based model of Typilus, which results in a substantially higher type prediction performance.
+\item Given the results of \RQ{1} and \RQ{2}, our HNN-based neural model, \name, has empirically shown to be more effective than the GNN-based model of Typilus.
 We attribute this to the inherent bottleneck of GNNs which is over-squashing information into a fixed-size vector \cite{alon2020bottleneck} and thus they fail to capture long-range interaction.
-However, our HNN-based model concatenates learned features into a high-dimensional vector and hence it preserves information and their long-range dependencies.
+However, our HNN-based model concatenates learned features into a high-dimensional vector and hence it preserves information and its long-range dependencies.

-\item Considering the top-$n$ predictions performance (\RQ{2}), we believe that our proposed approach is more suitable as a machine-aided tool for assisting developers in typing their Python codebases, given that Type4Py has an acceptable top-1 prediction performance and that developers are more likely to use the first suggestion by a tool \cite{parnin2011automated}.
-To validate this, we plan to implement type suggestion as a feature for modern IDEs in future work. \end{itemize}